 1. Estimate how long your savings must last

 You can’t plan effectively without an idea of how long your money should last.
-Of course you can’t know how long you’ll live, so we’re talking here about estimating the longest you might live, so you won’t run out of money.
+Of course you can’t know how long you’ll live, so we’re talking here about estimating the longest you might live, so you won’t run out of money too soon.

-A 65-year-old woman can expect to live to nearly 87, and a man the same age will live, on average, until 84, says the Social Security Administration, whose Life Expectancy Calculator gives a rough idea of expected lifespans.
-Or use The Wharton School of Business’ Life Expectancy Calculator for more-specific estimate based on your answers to questions about behavior, family history and health.
+A 65-year-old woman can expect to live to nearly 87, and a man that age will live, on average, until 84, says the Social Security Administration, whose Life Expectancy Calculator gives a rough idea of expected lifespans.
+Or use the Wharton School of Business’ Life Expectancy Calculator for more-specific estimate based on your answers to questions about behavior, family history and health.

 2. Calculate annual expenses

 To plan your finances in retirement, you’ll need to know how much money you need to live on.
 Especially if money is tight, you’ll need specific spending data, not estimates.
 If you budget and have tracked your spending, you’ve got the data you need.
 If not, start now.
 Automatic tracking is simple with free tools like one from Money Talks News’ partner PowerWallet.
 But a notebook or spreadsheet, to name a couple of alternatives, also will do — as long as you keep it up.
 After tracking for a few months, you’ll begin to see where your money’s going and can decide how much to withdraw from investments.

 Keeping a cushion of savings in cash or short-term CDs lets you ride out market downturns without selling stocks at low valuations.
 Some experts advise having an emergency fund to support yourself for a year and a half to two years.